Richard Kuranda: Biography

 He was the Head of Operations at the Signature Theatre Company under James Houghton.
 Within a three-year period at the Epic, which he co-founded, Kuranda produced 24 off-Broadway plays, including works by David Auburn, JT Rogers, Romulus Linney, and Lee Blessing.
 Venues of production included the Dr2, the Peter Norton Space on 42nd Street, the Quintero (formerly the Kaufman), and the Public Theater.
 Kuranda was a principal at Elliott Associates, having opened doors to film production in his first three film projects.

 He also was an advocate for the United Nations in conjunction with the Universal Forum of Cultures in Barcelona 2004.
+In 2025 he joined the Committee for the First Amendment.

 Kuranda is a lifetime member of The Actors Studio and the former director of professional development for The Actors Studio Drama School at The New School, having replaced the retiring associate dean, Stephen Benedict.
 Kuranda was recruited from the Signature Theater to come back to the West Village institution by James Lipton.
 During his tenure at The New School, he led the team to expand the campus with the acquisition of the old Bell Laboratories at Westhbeth, which his team turned into one of the world's most important theater training centers in the world.
 The history of the space is noteworthy: it was here that the first talking movie, the condenser microphone, the first TV broadcast, and the first binary computer were demonstrated.
 The program was the third generation of Dramatic Workshop run by Erwin Piscator.
 He is a member of the Dramatists Guild and Stage Directors and Choreographers Society.
 Kuranda served as a mentor to the Kennedy center Arts In Crisis program.
 He was a member of the visiting committee to West Virginia University (arts) for eight years.
-Kuranda also wason the Board of the New School as a student representative for three years and as a senior director/representative for four years.
+Kuranda also was on the Board of the New School as a student representative for three years and as a senior director/representative for four years.